Important Tax Updates for This Tax Season | ATBS

 In this article, we’re going to provide you with a list of a few things that have changed and a few things that are carrying over from the previous tax season.

-Here’s a list of a few recent congressional acts and their tax implications affecting your 2023 taxes:
+Here’s a list of a few IRS updates and recent congressional acts and their tax implications affecting your taxes in 2024 and beyond:

 The Inflation Reduction Act